AdobeDocs/marketo.nl-NL/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/use-add-choice-in-a-flow-step.md

    ![](assets/image2014-9-22-11-3a58-3a50.png)

 1. Kies de keuzerondje en voer een keuzevrijheid in.
-Dit bepaalt uw criteria of keus.
+Hiermee stelt u uw criteria of keuze in.

    ![](assets/image2014-9-22-11-3a58-3a54.png)